altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 *Any direction would do - she turned to face the man* ~He was on all fours - galloping toward her~
 ~She waiting in anticipation~
-*She braced herself and jumped to the side just as he left the ground for the last time* *He slammed face first into the elevator*
+*She braced herself and jumped to the side just as he did* *He slammed face first into the elevator*
 ~Her hearing was slowed down but not de-pitched~
 *She ran back down the hall*